darrenjw/stats-dce-workshop/ComputerModels/ComputerModels.md

 * We can *condition* the GP on some observations and the conditional process is also a GP, but with a new mean and covariance function that is a function of the observations
 * This new GP can represent our uncertainty about a function given some observations
 * This uncertain representation of our knowledge of the function can be used to *emulate* an expensive function, such as a complex computer code
-* The uncertainty associated with the GP can be used to properly quantify and propagage uncertainty associated with the fact that we don't actually know the expensive model everywhere
+* The uncertainty associated with the GP can be used to properly quantify and propagate uncertainty associated with the fact that we don't actually know the expensive model everywhere

 ## DiceKriging